WreckingBallStudioLabs/vault-client/README.md

 - `VAULT_PWD`: Vault user password provided by an admin/operator.
 - `NODE_ENV`: Specifies what type of environment it's running.

+The following are optional:
+- `VAULT_CONFIGURATIONS_VERSION`: Specifies the version of the configuration to be retrieved.
+- `VAULT_CACHE_FILENAME`: The cache filename.

 ## How it works

 Each time an application runs, the Vault client will automatically log in the developer and application.
 Configurations can be accessed via `process.env`.